 Participation in Suffolk's Beacon Program affords a multitude of benefits to enrich the high school student’s academic experience; providing advanced-learning opportunities with an effective transition from high school to college learning.
+Students enrolled in courses offered through Suffolk's Beacon Program will experience, firsthand, the rigors of college-level expectations.
 Interested students are encouraged to contact their high school administration for a selection of courses offered through the Beacon Program at their respective high school.
-Students must meet eligibility requirements and be approved by their high school teacher for admission into the courses.
+Students must meet eligibility requirements, be currently enrolled in the approved course at time of registration, and be approved by their high school teacher for admission into the courses.
 Student enrollment applications are obtained at the students’ high schools during the registration period.

 The decision to enroll in challenging college level courses and initiate a college transcript while still in high school is an important step.
 Use the links at the left to navigate the website and find answers to questions about Suffolk's Beacon Program.